The last thing that 32-year-old Jimmy Phiri expected when he felt physical weakness, was to be diagnosed as having had a stroke.

 Three weeks after his admission, he was transferred to the Life Flora Clinic to see a specialist who could treat his autoimmune condition with plasma dialysis for 14 days.
 "That went very well and I was discharged to the Life Riverfield Lodge rehabilitation centre in mid-November where I spent a month in rehab."
 Jimmy had come a long way but his healing process had only just begun.

-"I remember worrying that, due to the amount of time for which I was in hospital, that I would not have full cover from the Discovery Medical scheme for my care.
+"I remember worrying that, due to the amount of time for which I was in hospital, that I would not have full cover from Discovery Health Medical Scheme for my care.
 I was so relieved when they covered 85 % of my bills," adds Jimmy.
 "Letting go of financial stress was critical to my recovery and I knew that I could access all the treatment I needed, some of which cost thousands of rands and later go into a rehabilitation facility.
 I would have never managed without my medical aid."

 Occupational Therapy restores Jimmy's range of motion